deruocheng/deruocheng.github.io/_posts/2023-12-19-Electronics-Special-Issue-Open.md

 categories: Editorial
 ---

-##### I work as the Lead Guest Editors for a Special Issue on "Domain-Integrated Machine Learning for Industrial Data Analytics" with Electronics.
+##### I work as the Lead Guest Editor for a Special Issue on "Domain-Integrated Machine Learning for Industrial Data Analytics" with Electronics.
 The Special Issue is online for submission [here](https://www.mdpi.com/journal/electronics/special_issues/ML_IDA){:target="_blank"}.
 You can submit your papers by July 2024.
 Paper submissions will be reviewed and published progressively.